Evolution of cells: Community metabolism

 The eukaryotic cell seems to have evolved from a symbiotic community of prokaryotic cells.
 DNA-bearing organelles like mitochondria and chloroplasts are remnants of ancient symbiotic oxygen-breathing bacteria and cyanobacteria, respectively, where at least part of the rest of the cell may have been derived from an ancestral archaean prokaryote cell.
 The archean prokaryote cell concept is often termed as the endosymbiotic theory.
 There is still debate about whether organelles like the hydrogenosome predated the origin of mitochondria, or vice versa: see the hydrogen hypothesis for the origin of eukaryotic cells.

-How the current lineages of microbes evolved from this postulated community is currently unsolved, but subject to intense research by biologists, stimulated by the great flow of new discoveries in genome science.
+How the current lineages of microbes evolved from this postulated community is currently unsolved, but subject of extensive research by biologists, stimulated by new discoveries in genome science.

 Genetic code and the RNA world

 Modern evidence suggests that early cellular evolution occurred in a biological realm radically distinct from modern biology.
 It is thought that in this ancient realm, the current genetic role of DNA was largely filled by RNA, and catalysis was also largely mediated by RNA (that is, by ribozyme counterparts of enzymes).
 This concept is known as the RNA world hypothesis.

 According to this hypothesis, the ancient RNA world transitioned into the modern cellular world via the evolution of protein synthesis, followed by replacement of many cellular ribozyme catalysts by protein-based enzymes.
 Proteins are much more flexible in catalysis than RNA due to the existence of diverse amino acid side chains with distinct chemical characteristics.
 The RNA record in existing cells appears to preserve some 'molecular fossils' from this RNA world.
 These RNA fossils include the ribosome itself (in which RNA catalyzes peptide-bond formation), the modern ribozyme catalyst RNase P, and RNAs.

 The nearly universal genetic code preserves some evidence for the RNA world.
 For instance, recent studies of transfer RNAs, the enzymes that charge them with amino acids (the first step in protein synthesis) and the way these components recognize and exploit the genetic code, have been used to suggest that the universal genetic code emerged before the evolution of the modern amino acid activation method for protein synthesis.
 The first RNA polymers probably emerged prior to 4.17 Gya if life originated at freshwater environments similar to Darwin's warm little pond.